eight04/angular-datetime/README.md

 Features
 --------
 * This module includes:
-	- A directive adding `type=datetime` behavior to `input[text]`:
-		- Use date object as modelValue.
-		- Use arrow keys to move on different part of datestring.
-		- Use arrow keys to increase/decrease value.
-		- Typeahead.
-Ex. "se" -> "September".
-	- A parser, which can parse date string into date object with defined format.
+	- A directive which can simulate datetime input within a text field.
-	- A formatter, which can convert date object into date string without Angular builtin date filter.
+	- A service which can convert a string of date into a Date object, and vice versa.
 * Support IE8.

 Date string format